Post subject: Re: Adam walked with the dinosaurs???

 I don't really have any way of saying anything even close to sure.
 I mean, yeah, I live assuming this is all real, that you're all not just perfected virtual reality, but I'm not really sure.
 How can I be sure?

-I can't be sure, but I have no good reason to think we live in a perfected virtual reality.
 But if you truly do doubt reality as commonly understood, and think this is all a perfected virtual reality, I invite you to get into a car and drive straight into a wall at a speed proportional to your lack of belief in the true existence of said wall (to pull from Bertrand Russell).

 There's no way to know 100% anything.
 It's all a little faith.